karnikram/2026/_posts/2026-04-27-mlip-practical.md

 For simplicity, we convert 1 bar to 100 kPa instead of 101.325 kPa during post-processing.
 Every 10 simulation steps, we dump the entire system state to a lammpstr file, about 8 GB per simulation.
-%We used multiple H100 NVL® GPUs in parallel to run all simulations in a reasonable timeframe, which still amounted to multiple days of compute per model.
 To compress the output data, we convert the lammpstr files to a custom delta-compressed binary format with gzip compression, resulting in a trajectory file of about 100MB per simulation.
 To compute the equilibrium adsorption capacity, we only consider the last 50\% of each simulation,